Darviridis/Cell-Membrane-Lipid-Composition-Analysis/README.md

 ## Discussion

 ### What we investigated
-We compared the lipid composition of membranes in three cell types — erythrocytes, neurons, and mitochondria — and analyzed how composition relates to cell function.
+We compared the lipid composition of membranes in three cell types: erythrocytes, neurons, and mitochondria and analyzed how composition relates to cell function.

 ### Finding 1 — each cell tunes its membrane for its specific function